quicwg/base-drafts/draft-ietf-quic-http.md

   signaling priority.

 RST_STREAM (0x3):
-: RST_STREAM frames do not exist, since QUIC provides stream lifecycle management.
+: RST_STREAM frames do not exist in HTTP/3, since QUIC provides stream lifecycle management.
 The same code point is used for the CANCEL_PUSH frame ({{frame-cancel-push}}).